What is an adjustment?

-Chiropractic is widely recognized as one of the safest, drug-free, non-invasive therapies available for the treatment of headache, and neck and back pain.
+Chiropractic is widely recognized as one of the safest, drug-free, non-invasive therapies available for the treatment of headaches, and neck and back pain.
 It has an excellent safety record.
 However, no health treatment is completely free of potential adverse effects.
 Even common over-the-counter medicines carry a risk.

 Most patients experience immediate relief following an adjustment, however, some may experience temporary pain, stiffness or slight swelling.
 Some patients may also experience temporary dizziness, local numbness, or radiating pain.
 However, adverse effects associated with spinal adjustment are typically minor and short-lived.

 Prior to starting treatment, all health professionals are required by law to obtain informed consent to treatment from their patients.
 Health care consumers must receive adequate and accurate information to assist them in evaluating their health care choices, and in balancing the relative risks of treatment options with the benefits.
 The chiropractic profession takes this responsibility seriously and has been a leader in obtaining informed consent.